iu-sumon/Bookish-public/README.md

 * This is a simple book shop site .
 Customer can buy many books in this site simply.
 * This site is secure ! that's why customer can buy any product without information lost.
 * This site's  also design and develop for disability's man.
+* We provide best service for customer.
+* Customer can easily share there;s review we appreciate this !